SravB/JS-MineSweeper/README.md

 # JS-MineSweeper

-A mine sweeper game built in java script.
+A mine sweeper game built in JavaScript.